Skip to main content

 A practical guide for owners hiring co-hosts and people looking to become one.

 Co-hosting is booming as Airbnb hosts scale their portfolios or look for more passive income.
 But agreeing on a fair split can be tricky.
 Pay too little and you won't attract quality help.
-Pay too much and your margins disappear.
+Pay too much and your margins disappear, eating into your cash-on-cash return and potentially pushing your break-even occupancy too high.
+Combined with Airbnb's platform fees, co-host costs are one of the biggest line items for hosts to manage.
 Here's what you need to know to structure a deal that works for both sides.

 What Is a Co-Host?